Serbian–Ottoman Wars (1876–1878): Forces

 The main Serbian army under Commander-in-Chief Mikhail Chernyayev, a Russian general, concentrated at the Southern fortress of Aleksinac.
 It consisted of three Serbian divisions and a variety of volunteer formations totaling about 45,000 men.
 In the northeast, Milojko Lešjanin based at Zaječar commanded an infantry division (6,000) with cavalry support and the Bulgarian Legion (2,000).
 In the west there were two weak divisions (3,500 each), one in the southwest at Užice commanded by František Zach and one in the northwest at Šabac commanded by Ranko Alimpić.

 The main rifle was the Peabody M.1870 which had a performance similar to the M1867 Russian Krnka.
 Whilst the Peabody was the best weapon available to Serbian troops many had to make do with the erratic M.1867 Serbian Green conversion and other breechloaders, and even muzzleloaders (about 39,000 Russian musket model 1845/63 and 7,000 Belgian rifle model 1849/56).
 Officers were armed with Francotte Revolver m/1871.
 Artillery batteries contained a variety of mostly bronze guns almost all inferior to the Ottoman Krupps.
 There were very few cavalry squadrons reflecting the nature of the terrain and those which existed were poorly equipped.
 At that time Serbia was accepting all volunteers; there were many volunteers from different countries, including Russians, Bulgarians, Italian followers of Giuseppe Garibaldi and Prussian officers, and also Englishmen, Frenchmen, Greeks, Romanians and Poles.
 The biggest detachments were those of the Russians and Bulgarians.
-During the war of 1876–1877, on the initiative of Garibaldi, a detachment was created consisting of several hundreds of Italian volunteers.
+During the war of 1876–1877 a detachment was created consisting of several hundreds of Italian volunteers.
 Russian volunteer detachments formally independent of the Russian state stood up in defense of Serbia.
 The biggest number of Russian volunteers fought in the Timok-Morava Army, their number reaching around 2,200, out of which there were 650 officers and 300 medical personnel.

 The main Ottoman army was based at Sofia under Abdul Kerim with 50,000 men plus irregulars (bashi-bazouk) and Circassians.
 There was a garrison at the border fortress of Niš commanded by Mehmed Ali with 8,000 men.
 At Vidin, Osman Nuri had 23,000 men.
 In the west, in the Sanjak of Bosnia, there were small garrisons at Bijeljina and Zvornik with a larger force (12,000 mostly Egyptians) organized in three infantry regiments under the command of Hosni Rashid Pasha (Egyptian Army) and Dervish Pasha and Mehmed Ali.
 Substantial numbers of Redif troops were called up for this war mostly armed with former British Sniders.
 The superior Peabody–Martini was becoming more widely available and was certainly used by the Egyptian troops.
-Krupp breechloaders are most frequently mentioned although there must have been significant numbers of bronze guns.
-Ottoman troops performed well during the war albeit badly officered and inadequately supplied.